Pine Valley, Suffolk County, New York: Geography

 The former village is now part of the Northampton CDP and Riverside CDP.

 Demographics

-In 1990, the population of Pine Valley was roughly 791.
+At the time of the 1990 United States census, the population of Pine Valley was roughly 791.

 Government

 The Mayor of Pine Valley was Mary Petraszewski.
 Petraszewski, along with a village trustee and the village attorney, resigned in 1989.

 Education

 The village was located within the boundaries of (and was thus served by) the Riverhead Central School District and the Riverhead Free Library District.